Zeeman effect: Discovery

-In 1896 Zeeman learned that his laboratory had one of Henry Augustus Rowland's highest resolving diffraction gratings.
+In 1896, Zeeman learned that his laboratory had one of Henry Augustus Rowland's highest resolving diffraction gratings.
 Zeeman had read James Clerk Maxwell's article in Encyclopædia Britannica describing Michael Faraday's failed attempts to influence light with magnetism.
 Zeeman wondered if the new spectrographic techniques could succeed where early efforts had not.

 When illuminated by a slit-shaped source, the grating produces a long array of slit images corresponding to different wavelengths.
-Zeeman placed a piece of asbestos soaked in salt water into a Bunsen burner flame at the source of the grating: he could easily see two lines for sodium light emission.
-Energizing a 10-kilogauss magnet around the flame, he observed a slight broadening of the sodium images.
+Zeeman placed a piece of asbestos soaked in salt water into a Bunsen burner flame at the source of the grating: he could easily see two lines in the sodium light emission spectrum.
+Switching on a strong (about one tesla) electromagnet around the flame, he observed a slight broadening of the lines.

-When Zeeman switched to cadmium as the source, he observed the images split when the magnet was energized.
+When Zeeman switched to cadmium as the source, he observed the spectral lines split when the magnetic field was applied.
 These splittings could be analyzed with Hendrik Lorentz's then-new electron theory.
-In retrospect, we now know that the magnetic effects on sodium require quantum-mechanical treatment.
+It is now known that the magnetic effects on sodium require quantum-mechanical treatment.
 Zeeman and Lorentz were awarded the 1902 Nobel Prize; in his acceptance speech Zeeman explained his apparatus and showed slides of the spectrographic images.